MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.DeviceManagement.Administration/Update-MgDeviceManagementExchangeOnPremisPolicy.md

 To create the parameters described below, construct a hash table containing the appropriate properties.
 For information on hash tables, run Get-Help about_Hash_Tables.

-ACCESSRULES <IMicrosoftGraphDeviceManagementExchangeAccessRule\[]>: The list of device access rules in Exchange.
+ACCESSRULES <IMicrosoftGraphDeviceManagementExchangeAccessRule[]>: The list of device access rules in Exchange.
 The access rules apply globally to the entire Exchange organization
   - `[AccessLevel <DeviceManagementExchangeAccessLevel?>]`: Access Level in Exchange.
   - `[DeviceClass <IMicrosoftGraphDeviceManagementExchangeDeviceClass>]`: Device Class in Exchange.
     - `[(Any) <Object>]`: This indicates any property can be added to this object.
     - `[Name <String>]`: Name of the device class which will be impacted by this rule.
     - `[Type <DeviceManagementExchangeAccessRuleType?>]`: Criteria which defines the type of device this access rule will apply to

-BODYPARAMETER `<IMicrosoftGraphDeviceManagementExchangeOnPremisesPolicy>`: Singleton entity which represents the Exchange OnPremises policy configured for a tenant.
+BODYPARAMETER <IMicrosoftGraphDeviceManagementExchangeOnPremisesPolicy>: Singleton entity which represents the Exchange OnPremises policy configured for a tenant.
   - `[(Any) <Object>]`: This indicates any property can be added to this object.
-  - `[Id <String>]`:
+  - `[Id <String>]`: The unique idenfier for an entity.
+Read-only.
   - `[AccessRules <IMicrosoftGraphDeviceManagementExchangeAccessRule[]>]`: The list of device access rules in Exchange.
 The access rules apply globally to the entire Exchange organization
     - `[AccessLevel <DeviceManagementExchangeAccessLevel?>]`: Access Level in Exchange.
     - `[DeviceClass <IMicrosoftGraphDeviceManagementExchangeDeviceClass>]`: Device Class in Exchange.